-PEOPLE EN ESPAÑOL's Poderosas Virtual Conference Announces Program Highlights and Inspiring Panel Lineup Focused on Empowering Latinas
+PEOPLE EN ESPAÑOL's Poderosas Virtual Conference Announces Program Highlights And Inspiring Panel Lineup Focused On Empowering Latinas

-NEW YORK, March 15, 2021 /PRNewswire-HISPANIC PR WIRE/ -- Meredith Corporation's (NYSE: MDP: Meredith.com) PEOPLE EN ESPAÑOL invites the career-minded Hispanic community to continue celebrating Women's History Month through its Poderosas Virtual Conference aimed at empowering and educating Latinas.
-With this year's theme highlighting the growth of Latina power through the years, this highly anticipated virtual event is free on March 26th beginning at 8PM EST and will have a chat live function for a more interactive experience.
+NEW YORK, March 16, 2021 /PRNewswire-HISPANIC PR WIRE/ -- Meredith Corporation's (NYSE: MDP: Meredith.com) PEOPLE EN ESPAÑOL invites the career-minded Hispanic community to continue celebrating Women's History Month through its Poderosas Virtual Conference aimed at empowering and educating Latinas.
+This year's highly anticipated event will highlight the growth of Latina power through the years.
+The virtual event, which is free, will be held on March 26th, beginning at 8:00 p.m.
+EDT and will have a live chat function for a more interactive experience.
 Registration is available HERE.

-Celebrity panelists joining this year include Reggaeton & Latin Urban music stars Natti Natasha, Farina, La Duraca and Cazzu, Content Creator & TV Presenter Carolina Sandoval, CEO of JRE Enterprises Rosie Rivera, Actress & TV host Adamari López, Entrepreneur & New York Times Best-selling Author Nely Galán, among others.
+Celebrity panelists joining this year include content creator and TV presenter Carolina Sandoval; CEO of JRE Enterprises Rosie Rivera; actress and TV host Adamari López; entrepreneur and New York Times best-selling author Nely Galán, among others.

 Here's what to look forward to at this year's Poderosas Virtual Conference:

-- Gender Equality in Urban Music – An empowering conversation with some of the most talented women in Reggaeton & Latin Urban music: Natti Natasha, Farina, La Duraca, and Cazzu, moderated by PEOPLE EN ESPAÑOL's Entertainment Editor Carole Joseph.
-The eye-opening session will showcase their continued journey to gender equality and proper representation in such a competitive male-dominated industry.
+- Gender Equality in Urban Music – An empowering conversation with some of the most talented women in Latin music's urban-reggaeton arena featuring: global Latin urban artist Natti Natasha and Latin urban stars Cazzu, Farina, and La Duraca.
+The eye-opening session will be moderated by PEOPLE en Español Entertainment Editor Carole Joseph and will showcase the artists' journeys for gender equality and proper representation in a competitive, male-dominated industry.

 - The Power to Empower: Women Changing the World by Giving Others a Voice – An in-depth discussion showcasing the importance of mentorships and becoming true community changemakers by empowering others.
-This intimate panel features People en Español's 'Ahijada and Madrina' winners (goddaughter and godmother) including Actress & TV host Adamari López and her goddaughter Angie Benítez, along with this year's "25 Most Powerful Women" winner Mariangie Bras – who is admired for her work helping children with cancer in Puerto Rico through the organization Fundación CAP.
+This intimate panel features People en Español's "Ahijada and Madrina" (goddaughter and godmother) winners, including actress and TV host Adamari López and her goddaughter Angie Benítez, along with this year's "25 Most Powerful Women" winner Mariangie Bras, who is admired for her work helping children with cancer in Puerto Rico through the organization Fundación CAP.

-- New Recipes for Entrepreneurship Success: The Next Generation of Latino Visionaries – An enriching conversation with a power-group of Latino entrepreneurs who showcase how they've built their business from the ground up and share their secrets to outsmart unexpected challenges, along with mastering the art of winning.
-Panel speakers include Celebrity Makeup Artist & Founder of cosmetics brand Artist Couture Angel Merino; Healthy Chef & Restaurateur Michelle Posada; and Natalie Molina Niño, Investor (builder capitalist), Entrepreneur, and Author of the book, Leapfrog, The New Revolution for Women Entrepreneurs.
+- New Recipes for Entrepreneurship Success: The Next Generation of Latino Visionaries – An enriching conversation with a power-group of Latino entrepreneurs who showcase how they've built their businesses from the ground up and share their secrets to outsmart unexpected challenges, along with mastering the art of winning.
+Panel speakers include celebrity makeup artist and founder of cosmetics brand Artist Couture Angel Merino; healthy chef and restaurateur Michelle Posada; and Natalie Molina Niño, investor (builder capitalist), entrepreneur, and author of the book, Leapfrog, The New Revolution for Women Entrepreneurs.

-- Health is Wealth: Strategies to Prioritize Yourself & Improve Your Life – CEO of JRE Enterprises Rosie Rivera and Content Creator and Presenter Carolina Sandoval reveal the key to reaching your full potential by sharing tips to take control of your mental, physical and spiritual health, while emphasizing the importance of self-care for overall success and happiness.
+- Health Is Wealth: Strategies to Prioritize Yourself & Improve Your Life – CEO of JRE Enterprises Rosie Rivera and content creator and presenter Carolina Sandoval share the keys to reaching your full potential by sharing tips to take control of your mental, physical, and spiritual health while emphasizing the importance of self-care for overall success and happiness.

-- Five Powerful Career Advancements Habits for Professional Women – The industry's fearless trailblazers including Independent Journalist & CBS News Contributor María Elena Salinas, Univision Senior Vice President of Human Resources Roxanna Flores and CEO of Red Shoe Movement Mariela Dabbah open up about the challenges they've faced throughout their careers, secrets to equating failures to learnings and tips on self-mastery.
+- Five Powerful Career Advancements Habits for Professional Women – Fearless trailblazers – including independent journalist and CBS News contributor María Elena Salinas, Univision Senior Vice President of Human Resources Roxanna Flores, and CEO of Red Shoe Movement Mariela Dabbah – open up about the challenges they've faced throughout their careers and share secrets about how to equate failures to learnings and tips on self-mastery.

 - Don't Buy Shoes, Buy Buildings!
-Invest like a Self-made Women and Make Money While You Sleep – Entrepreneur & The New York Times Best-selling Author Nely Galán shares her personal journey to becoming a self-made go-getter by saving, investing, and dreaming bigger.
-During the motivating session, she'll highlight tips on reaching financial freedom and working smarter rather than harder.
+Invest Like a Self-Made Woman and Make Money While You Sleep – Entrepreneur and New York Times best-selling author Nely Galán shares her personal journey to becoming a self-made go-getter by saving, investing, and dreaming bigger.
+During the motivating session, she'll highlight tips on reaching financial freedom and working smarter, rather than harder.

 Planned Parenthood Federation of America is thrilled to return as a sponsor for this year's festivities.

-Recognized as one of the nation's largest Hispanic radio entity, Spanish Broadcasting System (SBS) is also excited to join as a media partner.
+Recognized as one of the nation's largest Hispanic multimedia and entertainment companies, Spanish Broadcasting System, Inc., (SBS) and LaMusica App are also excited to join as media partners.

 ABOUT PEOPLE EN ESPAÑOL